cellplatform/platform-0.2.0/README.md

 This is a general theme of the system, to think of commitments to technology choices in as abstract and forward looking way possible.
 Obviously to pragamaitcally achieve anything, committments to certain technologies do need to be made in any given moment.
 But careful, and sustained attention while making these kinds of calls can also ensure the long run-ramp, where the "idea" itself remains consistent, but the implementation choices can be swapped out and evolved over time.
 This is the ideal at least; `AND` "reality is a bitch!"
-Evolution is messy, yet we also find pristine, self-cleansing ecosystems existing and evolving through time within nature all the time.
+Evolution is messy, yet we also find spontaneosly emerging self-cleaning, self-maintaing ecosystem in nature - so this is a feature of reality that can be coaxed (encouraged) into stable existence.

 <p>&nbsp;</p>